-- b) Fuel tank studs, where studs are inserted into tank. - 5.1.19 An anti-seize compound is used on the following locations: - a) Between engine crankshaft and transmission and blade drive sheaves. - b) On clutch arm assembly between bearings and shaft and between lower sheave and shaft. - c) Between transmission shaft and sheaves. - 5.1.20 Mobil HTS grease (or food-grade antisieze) is used in the following locations: - a) Between the cutter housing spindle and bearings. - b) Between the cutter housing spindle and sheave. - 5.1.21 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.
+- 5.1.19 An anti-seize compound is used on the following locations: - a) Between engine crankshaft and transmission and blade drive sheaves. - b) On clutch arm assembly between bearings and shaft and between lower sheave and shaft. - c) Between transmission shaft and sheaves. - d) Between the cutter housing spindles and sheaves. - 5.1.20 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.